brownplt/B2T2/src/API-origin.md

 - In CS111 Pyret, `histogram(t, c, n)`
 - In Bootstrap Pyret, `histogram(t, c, n)`

+### Notes

+- `pie-chart` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `bar-chart` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `freq-bar-chart` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `box-chart` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.

 ## `scatterPlot :: t:Table * c1:ColName * c2:ColName -> i:Image`

 ### Origins

 - In CS111 Pyret, `scatter-plot(t, c1, c2)`

+### Notes

+- `lr-plot` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `scatter-plot` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `lr-plot` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.

 ## `pieChart :: t:Table * c1:ColName * c2:ColName -> i:Image`